 Maybe it is because I am based in London a multi-cultural city, but my group of knitting friends has always been pretty diverse.
 In fact, I remember a conversation at one knitting night, where we discussed we were all immigrants.
 Being born in the U.K. I was the only second-generation immigrant.
 Yet if you look online or in knitting publications, it is predominantly white designers or models, not at all a reflection of the knitting community I know.

-The conversation about diversity in the knitting community was started by Sockmatician.
-He commented on the lack of non-white faces when scrolling thru the #knitting hashtag on Instagram.
-He started the #diversknitty hashtag to help promote not only knitters of colour but also, knitting designers, indie yarn dyers and companies run by non-white knitters.
+The conversation about diversity in the knitting community was started on Instagram.
+Prompted by the lack of non-white faces that you see when scrolling thru the #knitting hashtag.
+It lead to the new #diversknitty hashtag to help promote not only knitters of colour but also, knitting designers, indie yarn dyers and companies run by non-white knitters.

 Scrolling through the #diversknitty hashtag, I have read some amazing stories and experiences from fellow knitters.
 Plus I have discovered new patterns like the amazing ZigZag Stole and the beautiful knitted jewellery kits sold by Mahliqa.
 I have also noticed two major yarn magazines feature women of colour on the cover this month.
 I Like Crochet and Pom Pom Magazine.
 It seems the knitting community is finally catching up with the entertainment industry, by not only having the conversation about diversity but also highlighting crafters of colour.
 I cannot wait to see what more is to come.

 This post contains affiliate links, which means that if you click on one of the product links, I will earn a commission.